jellyfin/jellyfin-packaging/README.md

 * Ubuntu LTS-only support: non-LTS Ubuntu versions have been dropped

    This simplifies our builds as we do not need to then track many 9-month-only releases of Ubuntu, and also reduces the build burden.
 Users of non-LTS Ubuntu releases can use either the closest Ubuntu LTS version or use Docker containers instead.

-### Fedora/CentOS Packages

-TODO - these have not yet been implemented.

 ### Docker